 Réunion Creole, also known as Réunionnais or Kréol Réyoné, is a language of the island of Réunion.
 This is a French overseas department located in the Indian Ocean.

-This Creole has evolved from a blend of French, African, Malagasy, Tamil, and other languages brought by immigrants to the island over centuries.
+This Creole has evolved from a blend of French, African, Malagasy, Tamil, and other languages brought to the island over centuries by immigrants.

 It often features nasalized vowels and elided consonants, influenced by French and Malagasy phonology.
 It has easy grammar, fewer verb conjugations, noun declensions, and syntactic rules.

-Réunion Creole is widely spoken as a mother tongue and lingua franca alongside French among the diverse population of Réunion.
+Réunion Creole is widely spoken as a mother tongue, and lingua franca is spoken alongside French among the diverse population of Réunion.

 (vi) French Guianese Creole